neam/dna-project-base-12-factor-app-boilerplate/docs/23-local-dev-working-with-data.md

     export DATA=example;
     bin/upload-current-user-data.sh

-3. If using the Docker Cloud browser-based shell, select the three echo scripts at the bottom, right-click, choose "Copy", paste them into a plain-text editor and remove the extra new-lines, then copy the fixed echo scripts once again before pasting them locally.
+3. If using the Docker Cloud browser-based shell in Classic UI mode, select the three echo scripts at the bottom, right-click, choose "Copy", paste them into a plain-text editor and remove the extra new-lines, then copy the fixed echo scripts once again before pasting them locally.

 Tip: The latest new data ref commands can also be checked in the log: